Wasserstein complexity penalization priors: a new class of penalizing complexity priors: Multivariate WCP priors

 \section{Multivariate WCP priors}

 In this section, we extend the WCP priors to models with multiple parameters.
-We begin with the general setup, then provide some specific examples for models with two parameters, and finally compare the multivariate priors to the two-step approach that is commonly used within the PC prior framework.
+Before introducing the WCP priors, we revisit the choice of base model which is a bit more delicate in the multivariate setting as we mentioned in the introduction.